blueshed/chat/readme.md

 This package supports two flavours of persistence: an object relational mapper and an expression language.
 We'll use the expression language.
-Create a modules `chat/tables.py` and its contents:
+Create a module `chat/tables.py` and its contents:
 ```
 """ our sqlalchemy schema """
 from sqlalchemy import MetaData, Table, Column, Integer, String, JSON